 [(f) Biological integrity.
-Biological integrity, which is an essential component of the aquatic life categories defined in §307.7(b)(3) of this title (relating to Site-Specific Uses and Criteria), is assessed by sampling the aquatic community.
-Attainment of biological integrity is assessed by indices of biotic integrity that are described in the TCEQ Surface Water Quality Monitoring Procedures as amended.]
-Determination of attainment may account for statistical variability to reduce uncertainty in evaluations in accordance with TCEQ Guidance for Assessing and Reporting Surface Water Quality in Texas as amended.'
+Biological integrity, which is an essential component of the aquatic life categories defined in §307.7(b)(3) of this title, is assessed by sampling the aquatic community.
+Attainment of biological integrity is assessed by indices of biotic integrity that are described in the TCEQ Surface Water Quality Monitoring Procedures, Volume 2: Methods for Collecting and Analyzing Biological Assemblage and Habitat Data (RG-416) as amended.]
+'Determination of attainment may account for statistical variability to reduce uncertainty in evaluations in accordance with TCEQ Guidance for Assessing and Reporting Surface Water Quality in Texas as amended.'
 [Primary criteria associated with assessing the attainment of aquatic life uses are indices of biotic integrity and criteria for dissolved oxygen.
 When the appropriate aquatic life use as determined by the use-attainability study is less stringent than the presumed high use, then the appropriate aquatic life use and dissolved oxygen criteria are listed in Appendix D of §307.10 of this title after approval by EPA.]